-Cleaning Your Incisions.
+- Cleaning Your Incisions.
 Soak a Q-tip with saline water.
 Gently apply the Q-tip over your incision lines 2 times daily.
 Then use a clean Q-top or gauze to gently pat dry the incision line.
 Finally, apply a generous amount of the prescription antibacterial ointment (Erythromycin) with a Q-tip to keep your incision sites moist.
 Keeping your sutures lubricated with ointment helps your sutures dissolve faster or be less painful to remove.
-It also allows the incision lines to heal with minimal scarring.

-- Scar Management.
-After the sutures are removed or dissolved, we recommend using SkinMedica Scar Recovery Gel (available in-office to purchase) or a Vit.
-E oil over your healed incisions to help minimize the appearance of scars.
+It also allows the incision lines to heal with minimal scarring. - Scar Management.
+We recommend using SkinMedica's Scar Recovery Gel (available in-office to purchase) or Vit E oil, over your healed incisions to help minimize the appearance of scars.
 The scar gel should be combined with a zinc-based UV protectant and applied directly to the incisions. - Crusting.
 Occasionally crusting will occur around the sutures.
 Do not try to remove this yourself.
 This is normal and will resolve.
 Cleaning your incisions will help minimize this. - Cold compress.
 Following surgery, cold compresses may be used over eyes to minimize swelling and control bruising.
 Ice packs MUST be lightweight.
 Only ice 20 minutes on, 20 minutes off morning and night.
 Do not over ice as this can lead to skin breakdown and never apply ice directly to the skin.
-Do not ice if you are having fat grafting done. - Sun Exposure.
+If you are having a fat transfer, you can NOT ice. - Sun Exposure.
 Avoid sun exposure as much as possible.
 This will optimize scar healing and minimize swelling.
 During the first year after surgery, it is crucial to use an SPF of 30+ or wear a hat when outdoors.
 Even mild sunburn can cause permanent discoloration, worsen swelling, and irritate an incision that is healing. - Suture Removal.
-In most cases, dissolvable sutures are used.
+In most cases dissolvable sutures are used.
 If removable sutures are used, do not attempt to remove sutures yourself.
 Your surgeon or staff member will remove all sutures 3-5 days after surgery. - Makeup.
 Do not use make-up on your eyes for the first 12 days after surgery.
 After 12 days, you may apply makeup along your incisions to camouflage any bruising or redness.